Accessibility Statement

 Wear gloves

 Whether you’re scooping, replacing cat litter, or cleaning the litter box itself—it’s always best to have a pair of disposable gloves on hand!
 Cats may shed bacteria or parasites in their waste that can be passed to humans.
-Most people don’t need to worry about contracting diseases from their cat, but it’s particularly important that pregnant women and immunosuppressed cat parents wear gloves when cleaning the litter box.
+Most people don’t need to worry about contracting diseases from their cat, but it’s particularly important that pregnant people and immunosuppressed cat parents wear gloves when cleaning the litter box.
 (Even better: Have someone else clean the litter box for you!)

 Ensure your scoop is well-designed